ChrisDuffley/stationPlaylist/addonuserguide.md

 * Column announcement: handles column announcements such as column order.
 Settings in this category include:
 	* Announce columns in the order shown on screen (enabled by default): if checked, NVDA will use column order as shown on screen when announcing track columns (applicable to Studio's playlist viewer only).
 To use custom column order and/or exclude certain columns from being announced, uncheck this checkbox.
 	* Column inclusion and/or order: check or uncheck columns to be announced and/or customize the announcement order.
 See column announcements section for details.
-* Columns explorer: The three buttons in this category opens dialogs where you can configure columns explorer slots when you use Studio, Track Tool, or SPL Creator.
+* Columns explorer: The four buttons in this category opens dialogs where you can configure columns explorer slots when you use Studio, Track Tool, Creator, or playlist editor in Creator and Remote VT.
 See Columns Explorer section for details.
 * Playlist Transcripts: you can configure various settings related to Playlist Transcripts feature, including which columns to include and column order.
 See Playlist Transcripts section for details.
 * Status announcement: this category contains four checkboxes to configure announcement of certain status information.
 These include announcing scheduled time for the selected track, listener count, name of the currently playing cart and position of the player used for playing the current and the next track.
 * Advanced (unavailable in secure mode): This category allows you to configure various advanced options.
 These include: